mckoss/racetrack/README.md

 ```step``` starts and 1 and increments by one for each step of the race.

 ```position``` is your car's current ```[x, y]``` coordinate on the racetrack.
-Units here are in pixels in the canvas *(I should probably make this grid coordinates)*.
+Units here are in grid coordinates (not pixels).

 ```velocity``` is is your car's current volocity.
 Note that the units are
 relative to the grid points, not to pixels.